 If you don’t speak Cantonese, your best bet is to use English.
 English is the second official language in the area and is very widely spoken.
 It is also used as the medium of instruction alongside Cantonese, in all but a few local schools.

-Myth 4 – Hong Kongers Are Unfriendly
+Myths About Hong Kong, Number 4 – Hong Kongers Are Unfriendly

 I’ve heard this directly from many people that have visited the city.
 While it is completely untrue, I can see why people may come to that conclusion.
 One thing that you need to know about Hong Kongers is that they may not place much faith in their ability to speak and understand English.
 This can make them shy away from interacting with visitors.
 Or make them seem aloof when you try to engage them in conversation.